jannegpriv/shopping-list-k8s/README.md

 ## Monitoring

-The application exposes a `/health` endpoint for kubernetes probes.
+The application exposes the following endpoints:
+- `/health` - Health check endpoint for kubernetes probes
+- HTTPS endpoints (with valid TLS certificate):
+  - GET `/items` - List all items
+  - POST `/items` - Create a new item
+  - PUT `/items/{id}` - Update an item
+  - DELETE `/items/{id}` - Delete an item

 ## Resources